 - O'Reilly, T. (2006).
 Web 2.0 Compact Definition: Trying Again Retrieved 29 June, 2009, from http://radar.oreilly.com/2006/12/web-20-compact-definition-tryi.html

 A protocol in the form of notes for teaching and learning on the internet. (retrieved 25 Jan, 2011)

 - Moodle is a Learning Management System.
 It is a software package for producing Internet-based courses and web sites.
 It is a global development project designed to support a social constructionist framework of education.
 Moodle is provided freely as Open Source software (under the GNU Public License).
 Basically this means Moodle is copyrighted, but that you have additional freedoms.
 You are allowed to copy, use and modify Moodle provided that you agree to: provide the source to others; not modify or remove the original license and copyrights, and apply this same license to any derivative work.
 The word Moodle was originally an acronym for Modular Object-Oriented Dynamic Learning Environment, which is mostly useful to programmers and education theorists.
 It's also a verb that describes the process of lazily meandering through something, doing things as it occurs to you to do them, an enjoyable tinkering that often leads to insight and creativity.
 As such it applies both to the way Moodle was developed, and to the way a student or teacher might approach studying or teaching an online course.

-Examples of school moodle sites: Adelaide German School, Liverpool Girls High School, Belmont City College (retrieved 25 Jan, 2011)
+Examples of school moodle sites: Adelaide German School, Liverpool Girls High School (retrieved 25 Jan, 2011)

 - Study on the Moodling experience within a secondary school